 Sustainable development in EU trade agreements

+Trade agreements are an important driver for sustainable growth both in the EU and in partner countries.
 Modern EU trade agreements contain rules on trade and sustainable development.

 Through its trade policy the EU supports the implementation of international environmental rules, set mainly in multilateral environmental agreements.